ilbers/isar/RECIPE-API-CHANGELOG.md

 To simplify downstream kernel module builds, we automatically turn of cross compilation for a user-provided module when building it for a distro kernel.

+### Build against debian snapshot mirror

+To build against a distributions snapshot mirror, set `ISAR_USE_APT_SNAPSHOT="1"`.
+The mirror to use is specified in `DISTRO_APT_SNAPSHOT_PREMIRROR` and usually pre-defined in the distro config.